 Amazon Echo (4th Gen) Price and availability

-The Amazon Echo (4th Gen) is available for purchase as of October 22, 2020.
+The Amazon Echo (4th Gen) was announced in late September 2020 and became available for purchase on October 22, 2020.
 The speaker costs $100 and is available in three colors: Charcoal, Glacier White, and Twilight Blue.
 That's the same price as the Echo (3rd Gen) that came out before it, which is great to see when you consider all of the upgrades offered with this latest model.

 Amazon Echo (4th Gen) What I like